srubarm/srubarm.github.io/_posts_en/2026-03-20-should-i-pay-my-kid-to-learn.md

 -----

 *If this topic interests you, the [Peter Attia Drive podcast Episode #366 with Joe Liemandt](https://peterattiamd.com/joeliemandt/) is the best deep dive I've found on the Alpha School model.
-Sal Khan's book "[Brave New Words](https://www.barnesandnoble.com/w/brave-new-words-salman-khan/1143928512)" offers a different and complementary vision.
 And if you're a parent wondering whether to experiment with AI learning tools — just start.
 The worst that happens is you end up practising maths yourself.*